jack6202/Speech-Web-Application/README.md

 The database that the backend connects to is hosted on Google Cloud from the ip address 35.247.82.214.
 Connections are limited to only authorized networks.
 Add yourself to this list from Cloud Console by navigating to SQL->speech-database->Connections->Authorized networks.

+To visualize changes to this database, use MySQL Workbench and connect to the speech-database.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).